jsonAction request

 string

-api (optional) contains the name of an API. "" string
+The "api" property contains the name of an API.
+Optional with default of "" string

 "admin"